 Carol Moseley Braun, Illinois

-In 2005 Illinois elected Barrack Obama as their representative to the Congress.
-Obama’s support for the then President, Bill Clinton and his active involvement in the Democrats activities soon gained him popularity across the races in America.
-In 2008, he became the first African-American senator to be elected president of US.
+In 2005, Illinois elected Barrack Obama as their representative to the Congress.
+Obama’s support for the then President, Bill Clinton, and his active involvement in the Democrats activities soon gained him popularity across the races in America.
+In 2008, he became the first African-American senator to be elected president of United States.